scogra17/BF3/README.md

 ## About
-This project implements an api with a single endpoint to return the server wallclock time (see [Google sheet](https://docs.google.com/document/d/1F-eGgUg6_c0UZuk0HssdgZLyPe9k1zeEeCdCs-tGaWA/edit?usp=sharing) for more information).
+This project implements an api with a single endpoint to return the server wall-clock time (see [Google sheet](https://docs.google.com/document/d/1F-eGgUg6_c0UZuk0HssdgZLyPe9k1zeEeCdCs-tGaWA/edit?usp=sharing) for more information).
 The client can also specify an optional timezone parameter, which will output the current time in that timezone.